Welfare rebellion looms for Starmer despite concessions to Labour rebels

 A second amendment rejecting the Bill has been put forward by York Central MP Rachael Maskell with the backing of 138 disability groups, saying disabled people had “yet to have agency in this process”.

-Ms Maskell’s amendment is reported to have been signed by only around 35 Labour MPs – far fewer than the 83 needed to overturn Sir Keir’s majority, but enough to deliver the largest rebellion of his premiership just before the first anniversary of Labour’s election victory.
+Ms Maskell’s amendment has been signed by 39 Labour MPs – far fewer than the 83 needed to overturn Sir Keir’s majority, but enough to deliver the largest rebellion of his premiership just before the first anniversary of Labour’s election victory.

 Other sceptical MPs are expected to abstain on Tuesday, but could vote against the Bill next week if there are no further concessions.